1986 Peach Bowl: NC State

 NC State began the 1986 college football season coming off three consecutive losing seasons.
 Those losing seasons also resulted in the firing of head coach Tom Reed, who was replaced by Dick Sheridan.
 Sheridan's first game with the Wolfpack was against East Carolina on September 6.
 NC State won, 38-10.
 After a 14-14 tie the next week against Pittsburgh, the Wolfpack won their next two games, against Wake Forest and Maryland.

 On October 11, NC State traveled to Grant Field in Atlanta, Georgia, home of the Georgia Tech Yellow Jackets.
 There, they suffered a lopsided 59-21 loss, the worst ever suffered by a Sheridan-coached team at the time.
 Following the loss to the Yellow Jackets, said linebacker Pat Teague, "the coaches and players came together.
 The coaches were hurting as bad as we were.
 We pulled them up and they pulled us up.
 That was the turning point."

 Following the "turning point," the Wolfpack won three consecutive games, boosting their overall record to 6-1-1.
 One of the victories was against the Clemson Tigers, who would ultimately go on to win that year's ACC football championship.
 On November 8, NC State traveled to Charlottesville, Virginia, to play the Virginia Cavaliers.
 In a close-fought game, State lost, 20-16.
-Though the Wolfpack won their final two regular-season games (against Duke and 1986 Western Carolina Catamounts football team), the loss to Virginia denied them a share of the ACC championship.
+Though the Wolfpack won their final two regular-season games (against Duke and Western Carolina), the loss to Virginia denied them a share of the ACC championship.
 Despite that missed opportunity, NC State finished the season with a winning record and received a bid to the Peach Bowl.